Uljin–Samcheok Landings: Blue House raid and the USS Pueblo incident (1968)

 These two attacks occurred in tandem with the Tet Offensive in Vietnam, which further burdened the U.S. military effort.
 Pyongyang welcomed the timing of the Tet Offensive and the sudden seizure of the Pueblo as chances to further dissuade the U.S. from maintaining its presence in South Korea.
 Meanwhile, the Blue House raid vastly elevated the threat of the DPRK in the eyes of Seoul, but not the U.S., thus threatening to divide the allies.
 Under these conditions, In the aftermath of January 1968, the U.S.' response was of marked contrast to that of South Korea.
 President Johnson primarily reacted to the Tet Offensive and the Pueblo incident by ordering Bonesteel to initiate talks with the DPRK through Panmunjom in order to return American hostages.

 In comparison, Seoul viewed the Tet Offensive as a sideshow in response to the immense threat of the DPRK, culminating in the creation of Homeland Defense Reserve Forces under Instruction 18.
 It functioned not only as a militia but also conducted anti-communist education aimed towards rural villagers in order to defeat the indoctrination attempts by the North.
 The ROK accused the United States of having implemented a policy of appeasement and refused to negotiate with U.S. representatives.
-However, Park's anger quickly subsided due to fear of losing U.S. backing and an increased flow of military resources into South Korea (Bonesteel used these attacks as propaganda towards painting an image of war for the American public).
-By the end of 1968, the rejuvenated alliance between the U.S. and South Korea had regained definite control over the DMZ, making it increasingly hard to penetrate.
+However, Park's anger quickly subsided due to fear of losing U.S. backing and an increased flow of military resources into South Korea.
+By the end of 1968, the DMZ had become increasingly hard to penetrate.
 However, the same could not be said for the coastal border, where terrain and sub-par technological obstacles provided the DPRK with another avenue of invasion.

 Landings

 124th Army Unit landing

 The Ulchin–Samcheok landings occurred at midnight on October 30, 1968, along the North Gyeongsang Province and Gangwon Province.
-In total, 120 North Korean commandos were dispatched from Kim Il-sung's handpicked and carefully trained 124th Division.
+In total, 120 North Korean commandos were dispatched from Unit 124.
 The force was organized into three groups, two of which consisted of 30 troops with one group of 60.
-In linear fashion, these groups avoided detection and landed in eight predetermined locations along the eastern seacoast of South Korea, later separating at the Taebaek Mountains, which indicated closer proximity to the South Korean villages.
-The target landing areas represented vast expanses of relative wilderness and thus were meticulously calculated in accord with the weakest zones of the already sub-par surveillance net erected by the Allies.
-However, it was drawn without any knowledge that the area had previously hosted a number of Park's anti-communist programmes, one of which was the Medical Enlightenment teams who had educated rural villagers there just months prior.
-Instead, North Korea knew that the South Korean guards lacked long-range radar capabilities, stretched far in between the coast and decided to invade by sea.
+These groups avoided detection and landed in eight predetermined locations along the eastern seacoast of South Korea, later separating at the Taebaek Mountains.
+The target landing areas represented vast expanses of relative wilderness and thus were the weakest zones of the already sub-par surveillance net erected by the Allies.
+However, the plan was drawn without any knowledge that the area had previously hosted a number of Park's anti-communist programmes, one of which was the Medical Enlightenment teams who had educated rural villagers there just months prior.